 Facts about Homelessness and Health

-When comparing homeless people with the rest of the population, they are approximately:
+They are also more likely to have certain health conditions.
+For example, when comparing people who are homeless with the rest of the population, they are approximately:

 - 50 times more likely to have Hepatitis C

 - 34 times more likely to have Tuberculosis